mcvinding/reliability_analysis/README.md

 * `kripAlpha.m` : Krippendorff's Alpha for *interval*, *ordinal*, *nominal*, *ratio*, or *phase* data using exact caluclation of Alpha.
 * `alphaprime.m` : Approximation of Krippendorff's Alpha for interval data with arbitary precision.
 * `kripAlpha2fast.m` : Fast, exact calculation of Krippendorff's Alpha for interval data with two observers (*N* = 2).
-* `bootstrap_alpha.m` : Run the bootstrapping procedure based on the output from either of the functions above.
+* `bootstrap_alpha.m` : Run theÂ bootstrapping procedure based on the output from either of the functions above.

 See the documentation and the companion paper for more details on the implementations.